 Council has developed a Long Term Financial Plan and Infrastructure and Asset Management Plans as part of Council's Strategic Management Plan suite, which will help guide sustainable decisions into the future.
-Council adopted a new Strategic Management Plan 2012-2022 on 12 June 2012.
-The new Council reviewed the Strategic Management Plan 2012 in February 2015 and adopted the February 2015 revised Strategic Management Plan 2012-2022 on 21 April 2015.
+Council adopted a Strategic Management Plan 2012-2022 on 12 June 2012.
+The current Council reviewed the Strategic Management Plan 2012 in January 2017 and adopted the February 2017 revised Strategic Management Plan 2012-2022 on 21 February 2017.